dutchiexl/BehatHtmlFormatterPlugin/README.md

         name: html
 </pre>

-The HTML will be generated at {$PROJECTROOT}/vendor/emuse/behat-html-formatter/reports/test_report.html. until the --out parameter is supported

 The *output* parameter is relative to %paths.base% and, when omitted, will default to that same path.

 To be done: